njligames/sample-flask-auth-session/README.md

         The user is directed to the index.html page where they can either login or register.

 When they try to register, they must purchase the subscription.

+* [] - create the beginning rewordme.html
+* [] - logic to determine if they have an account or not so that we know which way to redirect.
+* [] - insert the copy code for copying the code

 ## Build from sources